Committed to

 Live to Give

-In 2021, our own Ryan Van Essen competed in Live to Give.
-He raised over $6,000 for Minnesota Milk Bank for Babies through the competition.
+Unity Precision Manufacturing proudly sponsors this event, and one employee provides camera work support.
+In 2021, our very own Ryan Van Essen participated in Live to Give, raising over $6,000 for the Minnesota Milk Bank for Babies.

 Minnesota Milk Bank for Babies